jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Trumpet Archon.md

 RacialMods:
 Languages: Celestial, Draconic, Infernal; truespeech
 SQ:
+SpecialAbilities:
+  Spells (Sp): >
-SpecialAbilities: Spells Trumpet archons can cast divine spells as 14th-level clerics.
+    Trumpet archons can cast divine spells as 14th-level clerics.
 They do not gain access to domains or other cleric abilities.
   Trumpet (Su): >
     All creatures except archons within 100 feet of the trumpet's blast must succeed on a DC 19 Fortitude save or be paralyzed for 1d4 rounds.
 The save DC is Charismabased.
 The archon can also command its trumpet to become a +4 greatsword as a free action.
 Out of the archon's hands, it is a chunk of useless metal.
 SpellsKnown: